Anupam Roy: Audio Book

+Single Performances

+Anupam Roy performed his first ever single concert in September 2019 named 'Bhalobasa Baki Achhe' at Nazrul Manch.
+After a long overcome phase of pandemic COVID-19 on 3 November 2024 he again set up for his second concert named 'Tarar Moto Jolbo' at Niccopark.

 Other activities

 Roy has written & directed two short films, Tiebreaker (2009) and Mind Radio (2010), both produced by TIIMMC.
 He is a gold medal recipient and is a holder of the Bachelor of Engineering degree in Electronics and Telecommunication Engineering from Jadavpur University.
+He graduated from Jadavpur University in 2004.
 He used to work for Texas Instruments India, Bangalore as an analog circuit design engineer from 2004 (July) to 2011 (March).

 Acting

 Roy's career as an actor.